railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

    *The architecture of OpenERP*

-.. note::   Terminology: client-web – server or client?
+.. note::   Terminology: Client-web – Server or Client?

     The client-web component can be thought of as a server or a client depending on your viewpoint.